Skip to main content

 Sabah (East Malaysia Borneo)

-Sabah northeastern Borneo offers distinct culinary traditions shaped by Kadazan-Dusun, Bajau, Murut indigenous communities.
-Tuaran mee, hinava (raw fish marinated lime & ginger), ambuyat (sago starch), ngiu chap (beef noodle soup) signature dishes.
+Sabah, in northeastern Borneo, has its own food traditions shaped by the Kadazan-Dusun, Bajau and Murut communities.
+Signature dishes include tuaran mee, hinava (raw fish marinated in lime and ginger), ambuyat (sago starch) and ngiu chap (beef noodle soup).

 Cultural Significance: